Chart Color Schemes

 Granville faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 8.4%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 6.7%, followed by postgraduate qualifications (0.9%) and graduate diplomas (0.8%).
-Trade and technical skills are prominent, with 42.3% of residents aged 15+ holding vocational credentials – advanced diplomas (8.6%) and certificates (33.7%).
+The area's university qualification rate is 8.4%, significantly lower than Australia's average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 6.7%, followed by postgraduate qualifications (0.9%) and graduate diplomas (0.8%).
+Vocational credentials are prevalent, with 42.3% of residents aged 15+ holding them - advanced diplomas account for 8.6% while certificates make up 33.7%.

 Educational participation is high, with 26.5% of residents currently enrolled in formal education.
 This includes 10.7% in primary education, 9.2% in secondary education, and 1.7% pursuing tertiary education.